 The Best Equity ETFs

-There's a lot to like about exchange-traded funds.
-They're easy to buy and sell.
-They're generally low-cost.
-Depending on their investment set, they're usually tax-efficient.
-And they're pretty transparent: What you see is what you get.
-As such, ETFs can make terrific portfolio building blocks, because they allow you to get exposure to the parts of the market that you want--and not get unwitting exposure to the parts you don't want.
+Given these qualities, ETFs can make terrific portfolio building blocks because they allow you to get exposure to the parts of the market that you want—and to avoid the parts of the market you don’t want.

 The funds in this group provide exposure to the stocks of large companies, making them fine anchors for an equity portfolio.
 But there are strategic differences among them.